karrot-dev/35c3-foodsaving-talk/index.md

 ???
 - by living this logic for a while people's view of the world can change
-- huge part of the material abundance we have is wasted simply bc it's cheaper
-- it's a shame and an opportunity
-- one can just ask and oftentimes save things instead of buying them
-- enhanced awareness of one's own consumption creates clear preference to save, lend, buy 2nd hand - but _not_ buy new
-- also works other way around:
-- ownership of thousands of things is perceived as sinful burden rather than respectable accomplishment
-- Products should be used and not amassed
-- so everything that is not immediately needed by oneself gets shared with others
-- such a worldview is still pretty uncommon
-- differs from the normal, consumerist perspective quite a lot
+- they might start basing their actions on these three values:

+- 'use what's already there'
+  - get active to find it, to understand it, to make it accessible and useful again
+- 'share what you don't immediately need'
+  - regain control over your desires, conquer your greed, understand that you are not your possessions
+- 'live by your own standards'
-- leads to normality ceasing to be a value in itself,
+  - reject normality as a value in itself, form independent opinions

-- and to an independent opinion taking hold.
-- Living by these three values implies being–
-  - an active problem-solver,
-  - a creative free-thinker,
-  - and having an independent, pragmatic conviction
-- which I find is basically a hacker attitude...
+- This is basically the description of an eco hacker, don't you agree?
-- So how does it work to spread this idea?
+- So how does it work to spread this mindset?

 ---